victoryang1/DAT-BOS-16/lessons/lesson-06/readme.md

 In the previous example, one variable explained the variance of another; however, more often than not, we will need multiple variables.
 For example, a house's price may be best measured by square feet, but a lot of other variables play a vital role: bedrooms, bathrooms, location, appliances, etc. For a linear regression, we want these variables to be largely independent of each other, but all of them should help explain the y variable.

-We'll work with bikeshare data to showcase what this means and to explain a concept called _multicollinearity_.
+We'll work with bike-share data to showcase what this means and to explain a concept called _multicollinearity_.

 #### What is Multicollinearity?